 For some, the inner critic is a specific voice from the past—your mother, your aunt, a child, the boss who fired you.
 My friend Joseph Goldstein still remembers the first-grade teacher who gave him a big red F in cutting and pasting.
 (This was in the days when you mixed flour and water to make paste, and Joseph’s work was apparently very messy.)

 A friend or stranger may make an offhand remark that we take so deeply into our bodies and minds that they become part of our identities.
-And if, as in Josephine’s case, the critical voices have been passed down “like family heirlooms,” the identification goes even deeper.
-I have a friend who hears the scornful voice of her long-dead mother—a woman who revered thinness above all human attributes— when she gains even a few pounds.
+And if the critical voices have been passed down “like family heirlooms,” the identification goes even deeper.
+I have a friend who hears the scornful voice of her long-dead mother—a woman who revered thinness above all human attributes—when she gains even a few pounds.
 Paradoxically, at times, such critical voices may even comfort us by linking us to our past and to the most important people in our lives.
 The judgments of those we loved or admired are part of our story, and, if we don’t spot them when they arise, they become the judgments we project on others, as well as ourselves.

 Mindfulness helps us see the addictive aspect of self-criticism—a repetitive cycle of flaying ourselves again and again, feeling the pain anew.
 The inner critic may become a kind of companion in our suffering and isolation.
 As long as we judge ourselves harshly, it can feel as if we’re making progress against our many flaws.
 But in reality, we’re only reinforcing our sense of unworthiness.